ij222pv/line-chart/README.md

 The target interval in pixels between axis ticks.
 The actual interval will differ from this value to ensure that ticks are at "nice" values.

+**width**

+The width of the chart canvas in pixels.
+Defaults to 500.

+**height**

+The height of the chart canvas in pixels.
+Defaults to 500.

 ### **Polyline**
 **constructor(points: Point[], options?: Object)**